What is Tennis Tipping?

-First entry deadline for singles AND doubles is always Sunday 6 pm current time in Europe (CET or CEST).
+First entry deadline for Singles is always Sunday 6 pm current time in Europe (CET or CEST).

 The day before TT qualifying begins is the 2nd deadline for changes (the exact time is up to the tournament manager) and the draws are made after that.

-Example for Paris/indoors (Quali starts 25th and MD starts 27th February):
+Example for Antwerp (Quali starts 7th and MD starts 9th February):

-Manager opens thread for Paris on Sunday, 12th February
+Manager opens thread for Antwerp on Sunday, 25th January

-First deadline for singles and doubles: Sunday, 19th February (6pm CET)
+First deadline for Singles: Sunday, 2nd February (6pm CET)

 LEs, who commit after the 1st deadline but before draws are made will go to the bottom of the Entry List, behind the Top 30 entries which are automatically counted as LEs as well.

 Late entries should be sorted according to the commitment order.

 Everyone who commits after the draws are made will be ALTs.